 It is illegal in Maryland, of course, for a driver to flee the scene of a motor vehicle collision if the driver was potentially involved in the crash.
-In spite of these laws, people panic and they flee the scene.
-There are also cases where a driver causes an accident but never sees the impact of his the negligence.
-(A perfect example is cutting someone off that sets off chain of events that leads to a crash.)
-The questions is: do you have a claim when this happens?How to make an insurance claim after a hit and run accident?
+Despite these laws, people panic and flee the scene.
+There are also cases where a driver causes an accident but never sees the impact of his negligence.
+(A perfect example is cutting someone off that sets off a chain of events that leads to a crash.)
+Hit-and-run car accidents kill approximately 2,000 Americans a year and injure countless others.
+The question is: do you have a claim when this happens?

 What happens here is that the insurance company steps in and, in every way that matters, becomes the insurance company for the at-fault driver.
 This pits you against your own insurance company which leaves people with a bad taste in their mouths.
-But it beats the alternative -- having no way to get compensation for your loss because there is not one to bring an action against.
+But it beats the alternative -- having no way to get compensation for your loss because there is no one to bring an action against.

-Clearly, you need to have a viable tort claim against the responsible party and could have obtained a favorable judgment had the at-fault driver been found.
+You need to have a viable tort claim against the responsible party and could have obtained a favorable judgment had the at-fault driver been found.
 So you still have to establish that the driver negligently caused or is otherwise legally responsible for the accident.
 The insurance company can maintain all of the defenses that the at-fault driver would have had if they had been sued.

-In sum, you are legally entitled to money damages under Maryland law if you would have had a viable tort claim against the true at-fault driver if that driver had been found.
+In sum, you are legally entitled to money damages under Maryland law for your uninsured motorist hit-and-run insurance claim if you would have had a viable tort claim against the true at-fault driver if that driver had been found.
 The amount of the money damages will be exactly what you would have recovered from the at-fault driver at trial if he had been sued.
 After all of the legal maneuvering and posturing, it usually comes down to a dispute as to how much the plaintiffs' injuries are worth.
-Often we agree with the insurance company on every single aspect of the case except the real issue: what the claim is worth.Phantom vehicles
+Often we agree with the insurance company on every single aspect of the case except the real issue: what the claim is worth.

 As alluded to above, calling these claims "hit-and-run" is too narrow.
 Physical contact with the at-fault vehicle is not required.
 These are often called "phantom vehicle" cases.
 The classic example is when another driver forces you off the road or cuts you off, causing a collision.
 Our law firm has many of these types of claims.
 In a few of these cases, we ultimately believed the at-fault driver never knew they had caused an accident.
 They never looked back to see the consequences of their mistake.